DHTMLX/gantt-docs/data/desktop/working_time.md

 The important point to remember is that internally Gantt always stores the duration of tasks in integer values.

-Whereas, the provided module allows parsing the duration of tasks from the format entered by the user into the format stored in Gantt (for example, instead entered "1.5 hours" Gantt will store the number of minutes - `90`) as well as the stored values can be converted into the readable format (from `12` hours to "0.5 days").
+Whereas, the provided module allows parsing the duration of tasks from the format entered by the user into the format stored in Gantt (for example, instead of entered "1.5 hours" Gantt will store the number of minutes - `90`).
+Besides, the stored values can be converted into the readable format (from `12` hours to "0.5 days").

 <img src="desktop/decimal_duration.png"/>